ajanovski/eprms/eprms-spr/INSTALL.md

-#eprms-spr build from source instructions
+# eprms-spr build from source instructions

-##Testing Database and Web App Server
+## Testing Database and Web App Server

-For testing purposes, you can use Podman or Docker to run all the needed services in containers.
+For testing purposes, you can use Docker/Podman to run all the needed services in containers.

-###Database
+### Database

-The system is developed and tested against a PostgreSQL 12 started as Podman container, but in general it is database agnostic and uses only Hibernate APIs, so you can switch to another database.
+The system is developed and tested against a PostgreSQL 12 started as a Docker/Podman container, but in general it is database agnostic and uses only Hibernate APIs, so you can switch to another database.

-To start a containerized PostgreSQL instance follow the instructions:
+To start a containerized PostgreSQL instance that stores all it's data in a local folder follow the instructions to create the folder and map the container to use that folder:

 	$ mkdir DatabaseFolder
 	$ podman run \